play video

 Law firms that treat these controls as sacred enjoy easier audits, faster corrections, and fewer sleepless nights, helping lawyers focus on their cases.
 Those that cut corners invite regulatory trouble and reputational harm.

-Metrics that sharpen performance
+Metrics that Sharpen Performance

 Law firm profitability is the product of time capture, pricing, and collections.
 Track at least these metrics monthly: